Mølleparken: History

-In 1289 Valdemar II (Valdemar Sejr) ordered the construction of the first mill in the city by the river.
+In 1289 Valdemar II ordered the construction of the first mill in the city by the river.
 The area was expanded with several small mills and an open area in conjunction with them was maintained up to the 17th century when it was substantially expanded with a garden.
 The mill was demolished in 1903 and in 1926 the area became publicly owned and shortly thereafter the park was inaugurated.

-From 1934, Mølleparken contained the entrance to Aarhus main library - hence the authors busts.
-The park has recently been heavily reconstructed and refurbished - finishing in 2014 -, and in the summer of 2015 the library functions was moved to the newly constructed Dokk1 at the harbour front.
+From 1934, Mølleparken contained the entrance to Aarhus main library—hence the authors' busts.
+The park has recently been heavily reconstructed and refurbished, finishing in 2014.
+In the summer of 2015 the library functions was moved to the newly constructed Dokk1 at the harbour front.